lawrencerblack-tamu/GEOG-678/Lab 8 - Interactive Charts/README.md

-# Lab 8 - Interactive Charts
+# Lab 5 - Basic JS Mapping with Leaflet
 ## Lawrence R. Black

+Embeded links into the upload for all products.